On asymptotic behaviour of solutions of the Dirac system and applications to the Sturm-Liouville problem with a singular potential: Introduction

 where

 $\mu\in \mathbb{C}$ is a spectral parameter, and $\sigma_j\in L_2[0,1]$, $j=1,2$, are complex-valued functions.
-By solution of \eqref{CaychyInt}, as usual, we understand a matrix $D$ with entries from the space of absolutely continuous on $[0,1]$ functions (i.e. from the Sobolev space $W_1^1[0,1]$) satisfying \eqref{CaychyInt} for a.e. $x\in [0,1]$.
+By a solution of \eqref{CaychyInt}, as usual, we understand a matrix $D$ with entries from the space of absolutely continuous on $[0,1]$ functions (i.e. from the Sobolev space $W_1^1[0,1]$) satisfying \eqref{CaychyInt} for a.e. $x\in [0,1]$.
+In fact here both conditions yield that $D$ has entries from $W_2^1[0,1]$